A quantitative guide to the transition to Private Equity from a strategy consulting background

 McKinsey does not have the best PE exits

-Absolute size of classes matter
+Absolute class size does matter